Monochrome Watches

 If I had one comment about the new Parmigiani Fleurier Toric collection, it would be the price.
 I understand that using precious metals on almost all parts comes at a cost.
 I understand that there are time-consuming finishing techniques all around.
 Yet, with a starting price above EUR 50k, the Toric enters a very restrained circle of high-end time-only watches, with fierce competition from independent watchmakers and a handful of highly established brands.
 I’m not saying that the price isn’t justified, but I’m expressing concerns regarding the positioning.
 Ultimately, the market will give us the answer.
 However, I can confidently state that the new Toric Small Seconds is one of the most elegant yet contemporary dress watches of the last few years.
 It is delightful.

-Available in September 2024 and not limited, the Parmigiani Fleurier Toric Small Seconds in rose gold retails for CHF 45,000 or EUR 50,600, while the platinum version retails for CHF 52,000 or EUR 58,400.
+Soon available from the brand and retailers (later in September 2024) and not limited, the Parmigiani Fleurier Toric Small Seconds in rose gold retails for CHF 45,000 or EUR 50,600, while the platinum version retails for CHF 52,000 or EUR 58,400.
 For more details, please visit www.parmigiani.com.

 https://monochrome-watches.com/parmigiani-fleurier-toric-small-seconds-2024-return-collection-dress-watch-hands-on-review-specs-price/